DCC-EX/dcc-ex.github.io/docs/reference/software/hal-config.rst

 Now you're ready to set up the software.

-Add the following line to the top of the ``mySetup.cpp`` file:
+Add the following line to the top of the ``myHal.cpp`` file:

 .. code-block:: cpp

   #include "IO_DFPlayer.h"

 This makes the driver software for the DFPlayer known to the compiler.
-Now add the following line within the curly braces of the ``mySetup() { }`` function definition:
+Now add the following line within the curly braces of the ``halSetup() { }`` function definition:

 .. code-block:: cpp